EduardKrutii/Practice-work-API/README.md

 + pip install pydantic
 + pip install python-multipart

-After that you need to open CMD by Administartor and write -  **python "Path of file api.py"**
+After that you need to open CMD by Administrator and write -  **python "Path of file api.py"**

 For example - python "C:\Users\edikk\source\python\api\api.py"